raosid/Social-Media-And-Startups/README.md

 # Social-Media-And-Startups

-Analyzing the effect of social media use by startups.
+Analyzing the effect of Social Media use by startups.

-###Files:
+## Twitter Data:
+Fetches tweets for startups.
+Gets Tweets from two accounts:
+    * The Company's handle
+    * The CEO's handle

+Gets the handles from a CSV File.
+For each of the company, creates a new Folder wit two files containing the tweets from each of the above mentioned accounts.

+#### Files and Folders
-**fetch-tweets.py**: The python script to fetch tweets.
+**fetch-tweets.py**: The python script to fetch all the tweets.

-**list-of-startups.csv**: A csv file containing the information of Startups
+**list-of-startups.csv**: A csv file containing the information of Startups (Handles for CEO and the company)

-###Folders:
-**initial-tweets**: Contains text files for each startup with their respective tweets.

-###Links:
-**Google Spreadsheet for companies**: https://docs.google.com/spreadsheets/d/1Pof7OZ3P0LJyPyosTuMKt07ok9jl47OYhYz8QbJbWYE/edit?usp=sharing
+**tweets/**: Contains all tweets for each of the company in the csv file.

+**initial-tweets/**: Contains the initial 200 tweets gathered for the first stage.

+## Angel List Data:

+Gathers information about startups based in the United States.
+Uses the [Angel List API](https://angel.co/api/) to fetch information about the startups.

+#### Files and Folders
+**angellist_get_companies**: Script to fetch information about the startups in the United States.

+Note: Have to specify the page numbers in order to fetch data.

+**companies/**: Has JSON files for 500 companies each of which stores the companies information as gathered from the Angel List API.